hasura/graphql-engine/manual/tutorial/10-adding-permissions.rst

    :keywords: hasura, getting started, step 6, access control, role based access control

 ====================================================
-Part : Permissions & access control on data models
+Part X: Permissions & access control on data models
 ====================================================

 We've mentioned that by default, the ``data`` APIs can only be accessed by users with the ``admin`` role.
 However, we should never include the admin token in any client applications.
 So, we need to allow access to the ``data`` APIs for roles other than ``admin``.
 This is handled by the permission layer of the ``data`` microservice, which lets you define row level and column level access control policies for various roles.